denoland/dotland/public/posts/deno-in-2020.md

 This month we made a hard decision to
 [convert our internal runtime code from TypeScript to JavaScript](https://github.com/denoland/deno/pull/6793).
-There were several factors that leads us to this decision: Complicated and slow build process on each build of the deno internal runtime code was typechecked and bundled before being [snapshotted](https://v8.dev/blog/custom-startup-snapshots).
+There were several factors that led us to this decision: Complicated and slow build process on each build of the deno internal runtime code was typechecked and bundled before being [snapshotted](https://v8.dev/blog/custom-startup-snapshots).
 We had two separate